 SAFETY & SOUNDNESS

 Its financial books and operating practices are examined periodically by the Tennessee Department of Financial Institutions and NCUA.
-Also, an independent firm of certified public accountants conduct a yearly audit of the credit union as directed by CECU’s Supervisory Committee.
+Also, an independent firm of certified public accountants conducts a yearly audit of the credit union as directed by CECU’s Supervisory Committee.

 Nationally, CECU has regularly received a superior, 5-star rating from the Bauer Financial Group, a company that independently rates all financial institutions on soundness, security, & management practices.

 What does that financial strength mean to our members?
 Every year since 2002 CECU has returned income to our members in the form of Bonus Dividends or Interest Rebates.
-This is after paying above market rates on deposits and charging below market rates on loans.
+This is after paying above-market rates on deposits and charging below-market rates on loans.